d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-17-thinking-like-a-bzier-path.md

 - `CGPathAddLineToPoint()`
 - `CGPathAddArc()`

-This is the construction of a shape in the termonology of a Bézier path.
+This is the construction of a shape in the terminology of a Bézier path.
 We are thinking like a Bézier path.
 By translating the steps we took above, one by one, into their counterparts in code we have the necessary code to draw this shape.